pikachu-pika/pythonProjectExerxice/README.md

 # pythonProjectExerxice
 Doing Exercises to improve my skills

-Suggestion for making it more effecient!
+Suggestion open for making it more effecient!